• facebook

 Here are some best practices to effectively use SharePoint limited access.

-• Use it sparingly: Only grant limited access when it is necessary to protect confidential or sensitive information.
+• Use it sparingly: Grant limited access only when it is necessary to protect confidential or sensitive information.

-• Keep track of permissions: Make sure you keep track of who has been granted limited access and to which content.
+• Keep track of permissions: Make sure you track who has been granted limited access and to which content.

 • Regularly review permissions: Review limited access permissions regularly to ensure that users and groups still need access to the content they have been granted access to.
 You can easily check SharePoint site access permissions to users and groups.